ukparliament/weeknotes.data-search/12/index.md

 ### Domain modelling

 [Anya](https://twitter.com/bitten_), [Silver](https://twitter.com/silveroliver) and Michael spent Tuesday turning last week's [Written Questions and Answers domain model](https://github.com/ukparliament/domain-models/blob/master/Written%20questions/written-questions.pdf) into a [first pass data model](https://ukparliament.github.io/ontologies/written-question-and-answer/written-question-and-answer-ontology.html).
-They spent some time with Sally Carter, the House of Lords gatekeeper for written answers and the proposed model seemed to make sense.
-It's quite different from how things work at the moment but would have the advantages of saving effort, reducing errors, having fewer documents and more linky data, and making a better more linky website.
+They spent some time with Sally Carter, the House of Lords gatekeeper for written answers, and the proposed model seemed to make sense.
+It's quite different from how things work at the moment but would have the advantages of saving effort, reducing errors, having fewer documents and more linky data, and making a better, more linky website.
 Time will tell.

 Anya and Michael met with Ben, [Colin](https://twitter.com/colinpattinson) and [Ed](https://twitter.com/ewhitur) to prioritise which bits of the domain model they should be working on next.
 The results are in the [Doing, Doing next and To do columns on Trello](https://trello.com/b/Z1nrm0Vr/parliament-ontology).

 ### Data quality

-[Chris](https://twitter.com/chrisalcockdev) has been working on a Lords inflation tool (still don't ask) for Ben.
-It started life as a massively over engineered Sharepoint / Access odyssey and ending up with a single page spreadsheet.
+[Chris](https://twitter.com/chrisalcockdev) has been working on a Lords' inflation tool (still don't ask) for Ben.
+It started life as a massively over engineered Sharepoint / Access odyssey and ending up as a single page spreadsheet.

 Michael spent some time with Angela running through the Red Book database and trying to document it.
 Red Book is the system used by the House of Commons to manage Select Committee data.
 From work so far it looks to be a similar shape to the Committee Office Database (a similar system used in the House of Lords) with evidence sessions belonging to zero or one inquiries and inquiries belonging to zero or one committees.
 More work is needed.